-For breast augmentation, majority of plastic surgeons perform the surgery either through an incision around the areola or underneath the breast crease.
+For breast augmentation surgery, majority of plastic surgeons perform it either through an incision around the areola or underneath the breast crease.
 The advantage of the inflammatory fold incision (at the breast crease), is that the scar is not visible unless the patient is lying down.
 Also, the dissection causes minimal injury to the breast tissue when the implant is placed under the muscle.
 The final result is independent of the type of incision used, and is dependent on the surgical skill of the surgeon.

 My goal is to obtain the best result with the minimum amount of scarring.
 Patients are always afraid of the final shape of the scars.
 Fortunately, unsightly scars are rare.
 I have performed hundreds of breast augmentation and lift procedures, and the risk of noticeable scar formation is less than 1% in my experience.